-Special guests Jordan Rudess (Dream Theater) / Paul Gilbert (Mr Big, Racer X) / Tony Levin (King Crimson, Peter Gabriel) / Carl Verheyen (Supertramp) / Rick Nielsen (Cheap Trick) / Jonas Reingold (The Flower Kings / Steve Hackett) / Jem Godfrey (Frost*) and more
+Album special guests include Jordan Rudess (Dream Theater) / Paul Gilbert (Mr Big, Racer X) / Tony Levin (King Crimson, Peter Gabriel) / Carl Verheyen (Supertramp) / Rick Nielsen (Cheap Trick) / Jonas Reingold (The Flower Kings / Steve Hackett) / Jem Godfrey (Frost*) and more

-Keen to establish that: “This is not your typical drummer record,” D’Virgilio describes Invisible as “a rock record with various musical flavours thrown in because the songs were formed with the story in mind.
+Keen to establish that “this is not your typical drummer record,” NDV states that “’Invisible’ is a rock album with various musical flavors thrown in because the songs were formed with the story in mind.
 A classical prelude that uses various themes from the whole piece sets the stage.
-From there comes a mellow ballad outlining the story and then it is onto the adventures of the central character.
+From there comes a mellow ballad outlining the story and then it is on to the adventures of the central character.
 The main thing making this record did for me was to reaffirm my strong belief that we are all here for something.
 We all have a purpose.”

-Upon ending his stint with Cirque du Soleil, D’Virgilio relocated to Fort Wayne to become the face of the drum division of world leading music technology and instrument retailer Sweetwater Sound and states: “The drum division at Sweetwater has exploded and I have had the opportunity to meet a lot of very interesting people while building some new life-long relationships.
-I’ve also had the chance to play on so much great drum gear – it really is Disneyland in that regard!
+Upon ending his stint with Cirque du Soleil, NDV relocated to Fort Wayne to become the face of the drum division of world leading music technology and instrument retailer Sweetwater Sound, explaining that “it has exploded and I have had the opportunity to meet a lot of interesting people while building new lifelong relationships.
+I’ve also had the chance to play on so much great drum gear – it is Disneyland in that regard!
 Many of my old bands and music compatriots have been there to record or do workshops, which is icing on the cake.”

-The release of Invisible now begins yet another fascinating chapter in D’Virgilio’s multi-faceted career, which he concludes “has taken many twists and turns.
-I have been able to live out some major musical fantasies.
-I have seen some of the highest highs as well as some of the lowest lows.
+The release of Invisible now begins yet another fascinating chapter in NDV’s multi-faceted career, which he concludes “has taken many twists and turns.
+I have been able to live out some major musical fantasies, seeing some of the highest highs as well as some of the lowest lows.
 It has been a wild ride that is not over yet!”